-DISCUSSION - Lymphomatous Papulosis is a rare cutaneous LPD which is characterized by self-healing, recurrent papular lesions .
+DISCUSSION - LYP is a rare cutaneous LPD which is characterized by self-healing, recurrent papular lesions .
 They heal with pigmentation or scarring.

-The prevalence of Lymphomatous Papulosis is 1.2–1.9 cases per million population with majority of patients presenting in 5th Decade [4,5,6].
+The prevalence of LYP is 1.2–1.9 cases per million population with majority of patients presenting in 5th Decade [4,5,6].
 It involves trunks and extremities commonly whereas face, buttocks, and genitalia are less frequently involved.
 Delle et al. reported a case of a 44-year-old male with self-healing eruption limited to the right cheek diagnosed with type A LYP based on histopathological examination[7] .

-Khondker et al. in a 48-year-old male who presented with the complaint of erythematous, painless, nonpruritic plaques, and subcutaneous nodules.[8]
+In a case reported by Khondker et al,,Khondker et al. in a 48-year-old male who presented with the complaint of erythematous, painless, nonpruritic plaques, and subcutaneous nodules.[8]
 The clinical presentation of LYP in children did not differ greatly from the presentation in adults.

 Satya et al. reported a case of a 16-year-old boy with a 4-year history of asymptomatic papulonodular lesions on the arms, right axilla, trunk, groin, and legs, healing with post-inflammatory hyperpigmentation and atrophic scars.
-Histopathology and immunohistochemistry studies of lesions were consistent with CD30+ LYP.[9]I n the present study, the patient presented with lesions over neck, trunk and extremities.These lesions were also self healing and no special treatment was given .
+Histopathology and immunohistochemistry studies of lesions were consistent with CD30+ LYP.[9]I n the present study, the patient presented with lesions over neck, trunk and extremities.
+These lesions were also self-healing and no special treatment was given.

 On microscopic examination, Lymphomatous Papulosis has wedge-shaped inflammatory infiltrate extending to the deep dermis or superficial subcutaneous tissue and is further divided into subtypes based on morphological features and immunohistochemistry.
 LYP Type A is characterized by wedge-shaped, superficial infiltrate of CD 30+ atypical lymphoid cells along with small lymphocytes, plasma cells, neutrophils, and eosinophils.
 Type B has perivascular or band-like dermal infiltration of small- to medium-sized lymphocytes with cerebriform nuclei which are CD 30+ or CD 30-, with epidermotropism, resembling mycosis fungoides.
 LYP type C is characterized by the monotonous population of CD 30+ large atypical cells with fewer inflammatory cells, resembling anaplastic large cell lymphoma (ALCL).
 Type D histologically simulates an aggressive epidermotropic CD8 + cytotoxic T-cell lymphoma.
 Type E LYP resembles angiocentric and angiodestructive T-cell lymphoma[10].
 Jain et al.reported a 40-year-old male who presented with self-healing papulonodular lesions over the trunk and extremities which was diagnosed as granulomatous and eccrinotropic LYP and is a rare histological variant[11].
 Wait and watch strategy was used as in the present study.

-The available treatment modalities include topical steroids, Oral methotrexate etc. hasten the healing of the lesions or prevent the eruptions of new lesions [12].
-Low-dose methotrexate between 10 and 25 mg weekly is recommended as the treatment of choice[13].
+The available treatment modalities include topical steroids, oral methotrexate etc. hasten the healing of the lesions or prevent the eruptions of new lesions [12].
+Low-dose methotrexate between 10 and 25 mg weekly is recommended as the treatment of choice [13].
 Wait and watch strategy may be useful in some cases.

 CONCLUSION -

-This case highlights the detection of Lymphomatous papulosis in an already treated case of NHL and its the indolent course and self healing process.
-It carries good prognosis.
+This case highlights the detection of LYP in an already treated case of NHL and its the indolent course and self-healing process.
+It generally carries a good prognosis.
 Some cases may transform to malignant lymphoma and require aggressive treatment with methotrexate, retinoids or photodynamic therapy.
-Long term follow up is required so that such transformation may be prevented.
+Long-term follow -up is required so that such transformation may be prevented.

 DECLARATION OF PATIENT CONSENT-